-According to Kamran Diba, the architect and first appointed Director of the TMOCA during the late Shah’s dynasty, had advised Majid Mollanoroozi (current director of the Tehran Museum of Contemporary Art), to refrain from sending works to Washington due to fears of the Americans seizing the collection never to return to Iran, a fear that remained with them well after the potential loan to the US.
-He mentioned that although the collection is an old one, little has been achieved post-Islamic Revolution in terms of acquisition and the basic infrastructure the museum needs in order to sustain itself, currently in financial constraints.
-The Berlin exhibition could have generated the funds needed for the Museum to source in-house curators and general staff, which it currently lacks.
+According to Kamran Diba, the architect and first appointed Director of the TMOCA in 1977, during the late Shah’s dynasty, had advised Majid Mollanoroozi (current director of the Tehran Museum of Contemporary Art), to refrain from sending works to Washington due to fears of the Americans seizing the collection never to return to Iran, a fear that remained with them well after the potential loan to the US.
+Diba pointed out that although the collection is an old one, little has been achieved post-Islamic Revolution in terms of acquisition and the basic infrastructure the museum needs in order to sustain itself which is currently in financial constraints, “the Berlin exhibition could have generated the funds needed for the Museum to source in-house curators and general staff, which it currently lacks.”

-Around the time that the deal between Tehran and Berlin was being called off, it became increasingly apparent that not many people in the art world were aware of the fact that Majid Mollanoroozi was involved in participating in Iran’s Holocaust International Competition earlier this year, a prize that receives submissions from artists all over the world, including Europe and the UK, by producing caricatures portraying Nazi views, images mocking the Jewish community and the Holocaust.
+Around the time that the deal between Tehran and Berlin was being called off, it became increasingly apparent that not many people in the art world were aware of the fact that Majid Mollanoroozi was involved in participating in Iran’s Holocaust International Competition earlier this year, a prize that receives submissions from artists all over the world, including Europe and the UK, producing caricatures portraying Nazi views, images mocking the Jewish community and the Holocaust.
 The event is organised by the Islamic Organisation for Propaganda and has taken pride in the 150 works it has exhibited both in public spaces and online.
-The question here is that if these events are not highlighted in the international media, would anyone bother to find out for themselves?
-Furthermore, what steps can the international art community take to make sure that there is more transparency in who they are working with?
+The questions raised is what steps can the international art community take to make sure there is more transparency in who they are working with?
 One would imagine that institutions such as Tate and Whitechapel Gallery would take a strong position in standing up against racism, including anti-semitism but this has not been the case.
-Although the Tate has already engaged in conversations with TMOCA around certain projects have commented that they currently have no plans to work with Tehran but were cautious not to make statements regarding anti-semitism.
+Although the Tate has already engaged in conversations with TMOCA around certain projects, their response to this article is that they currently have no plans to work with Tehran but were cautious not to make statements regarding anti-semitism.

 The Whitechapel Gallery released the statement that “… as well as exhibiting art from the Arab world, we have also presented many significant artists of Jewish descent ranging from David Bomberg, Mark Gertler (and the so called Whitechapel Boys) to Eva Hesse and Lucian Freud.
-We have a due diligence policy for all of our potential significant partners, sponsors, donors where we look into their core business values and practices.
-We are not a political organisation and do not support any particular nationality.
-Our aim is to provide an important neutral platform to artists and a space for culture to transcend current and historical political conflicts.”
-The Barjeel Art Foundation, however, has refrained from making any comment whilst exhibiting their Arab artists at the Tehran Museum of Contemporary Art which comes to a close on December the 23rd.
+We have a due diligence policy for all of our potential significant partners, sponsors, donors where we look into their core business values and practices.”
+However, the Barjeel Art Foundation, a major partner of the Whitechapel, has refrained from making any comment whilst exhibiting their Arab artists at the Tehran Museum of Contemporary Art which comes to a close on December the 23rd.

 Regardless of one’s religion or ethnicity, anti-semitism and the Holocaust applies to all of humanity.
 Nobody in the UK or Europe should forget the Holocaust and if institutions do not take decisive actions to address this increasing problem, then where are we to say that community outreach projects, education programmes, art and cultural patronage are essential assets to society?
-Even where Middle East based museums and foundations are concerned, who voice great concern around white supremacy and the rise of populism, there still remains a conflict of interest when exhibiting artists at an institution where its leadership reflects exactly the views being opposed.
-Cultural Institutions cannot be referred to as agents of soft power and cultural diplomacy on the one hand whilst simultaneously engaging in extremism.
+Even where Middle East based museums and foundations are concerned whom voice great concern around white supremacy and the rise of populism, a discrepancy is practiced when exhibiting artists at those very institutions reflect the views being opposed.
+Cultural institutions cannot be referred to as agents of soft power and cultural diplomacy whilst simultaneously engaging in extremism.